PATIENT RIGHTS & RESPONSIBILITIES

 To be informed about services and options available to them.

-To receive care management services free of discrimination on the basis of race, color, sex/gender, ethnicity, national origin, religion, age, class, sexual orientation, physical or mental ability.
+To receive care management services free of discrimination on the basis of race, color, sex/gender, ethnicity, national origin, religion, age, class, sexual orientation, literacy level, physical or mental ability.

 To reach an agreement with their care management about the frequency of contact they have either in person or over the phone.